hashicorp/consul-service-mesh-for-developers/docs/01_index.md

 ## Running the demo application

-Now that Kubernetes and Consul are running you can install the example application.
+Now that Kubernetes and Consul are running, you can install the example application.

 Open a new terminal in the IDE ``Ctrl-Shift-` ``